-Delineation 101: Practice Chart Synthesis, House Systems, Sensitive Points, Mutual Reception, Chart Patterns, Sect, Interceptions, Depositors, Aspect Patterns, Ptolemy's Dignities and Debilities, Reading the Ephemeris (Book of Celestial Navigation)
+Delineation 101: Practice Chart Synthesis, House Systems, Sensitive Points, Mutual Reception, Chart Patterns, Sect, Interceptions, Depositors, Aspect Patterns, Ptolemy's Dignities and Debilities, Chart Drawing by Hand, Reading the Ephemeris (Book of Celestial Navigation), Approaching the Chart

-Cycles 101: Transits, Eclipses and Lunar Phases, Planetary Cycles, Retrograde Motions
+Cycles 101: Transits, Eclipses and Lunar Phases, Planetary Cycles, Retrograde Motion

-Art and Creativity 101: Astrological Colour Theory, Chart Drawing, Art Processing of the Houses, Class Field Trip to the Portland Art Museum to view collection pieces that illustrate zodiacal archetypes, journaling prompts to better understand ourselves in the context of our charts
+Art and Creativity 101: Astrological Colour Theory, Chart Drawing, Art Processing of the Houses, Class Field Trip to the Portland Art Museum (Portland students only) to view collection pieces that illustrate zodiacal archetypes, creative writing to better understand ourselves in the context of our charts

-Ethics 101: A discussion on ethics in astrological practice for new students
+Ethics 101: A discussion on ethics in astrological practice for new students, on-going discussions

 History 101: History of Astrology, The Ages of Antiquity

 Astronomy 101: Interactive lecture on the Celestial Mechanics using video, somatic activities and lecture

-Physical Education 101: Astro Movement and Astro-Drama to help our mind and bodies better imbibe the astrological archetypes
+Physical Education 101: Zodiacal Embodiment and Astro-Playback to help our mind and bodies better imbibe the astrological archetypes

 Mythological Astrology 101: Introduction to the Mythology

 Medical Astrology 101: Topics through the fascinating study of the human physiology and pathology using the celestial bodies as a guide.
 Classes include An Introduction to Medical Astrology, Health, Wellness and Herbalism Remedies for Signs and Planets, Elemental Constitutions.

-Topics in the Field of Astrology 101: Guest Topic by a guest speaker, voted by the class.
+Topics in the Field of Astrology 101: Guest Topic by a guest speaker, voted by the class, Vocational Astrology Case Files

 Astro Potluck: sharing food together of all 12 signs.

 Student Case Study: Students will develop their own student case studies to present at the end of the year.
 Support will be given.

 Chart Synthesis Practicum: We will have several practice sessions to build our clinician skills, under the guidance of PSA faculty.
 We will practice throughout the year to lead up to the Chart Synthesis Practicum.
-This is important whether or goals including seeing clients.
+This is important whether or not your personal goals include working with clients.